montehurd/mediawiki-quickstart/README.md

 ## Gerrit patches

-After cloning Mediawiki core (via `fresh_install`) or extension or skin repos (via `install`), Quickstart checks if they have any of the GERRIT_PATCHES you've optionally specified.
-If they do, Quickstart fetches and checks them out
+### Specify Gerrit patch for Mediawiki core installation

+In this example, Mediawiki core is cloned and, if found, the specified Gerrit patch is fetched and applied to it

 ```bash
 GERRIT_PATCHES="refs/changes/94/1146994/6" ./fresh_install
 ```
+### Specify Gerrit patch(es) for component(s) installation

-You can also specify multiple patches separated by a space:
+You can also specify multiple space-separated patches:

 ```bash
 GERRIT_PATCHES="refs/changes/94/1146994/6 refs/changes/67/987654/2" ./install skins/Timeless extensions/AdvancedSearch extensions/Math
 ```

+### Gerrit patch details

+The order the patches are specified DOES NOT correspond to the order of the components passed to `install`

 Gerrit patch numbers ( like `1146994` above ) are repo-specific, so it's safe to assume your patches will only be found / applied to intended repos